Hillsdale College: 20th century

-Roche resigned in late 1999, following the scandal surrounding the suicide of his son's wife, Lissa Jackson Roche, who was found shot dead in the college arboretum.
-Ms. Roche had stated that she and her father-in-law had been engaged in a 19 year long sexual affair.
-On October 17, 1999, she said that she had engaged in a 19-year on-and-off sexual affair with him.
-She fatally shot herself at the Slayton Arboretum on campus with a .38-caliber handgun from her husband's gun cabinet.
-Married to Roche's son, known as Roche IV, Jackson Roche was employed by Hillsdale as the Managing Editor of Imprimis and Hillsdale College Press.
-President Roche denied the affair.
-The college's reputation suffered and donations declined markedly.
+Roche resigned his position at Hillsdale in late 1999, following a scandal surrounding the death by suicide of his son's wife, Lissa Jackson Roche, in the Slayton Arboretum on October 17, 1999.
+Hours prior to her suicide, Roche stated that she and her father-in-law had engaged in an on-and-off 19-year sexual affair.
+Married to Roche's son, Hillsdale Professor of History George Roche IV, Jackson Roche had been employed as managing editor of Hillsdale College Press for 14 years.
+President Roche denied the alleged affair, but was suspended by the College on November 1 and resigned his post on November 10th.
+Due to Jackson Roche's suicide and the ensuing scandal, the college's reputation suffered.

 21st century

 Larry P. Arnn has served as president of the college since 2000.
-He has overseen the dedication of Delp Hall and Moss Hall in 2000 and the construction of Howard Music Hall (2003), the Suites (2005), Lane Hall and Kendall Hall (2005), the Grewcock Student Union (2008), Biermann Athletic Center (2013), the Halter Shooting Sports Center (2019), Christ Chapel (2019), and New Dorm (2020).
-In 2015, the former Custiss Dining Hall, originally built in 1959, and Phillips Auditorium, were substantially renovated.
-Student dining service had already moved into the Grewcock Student Union in 2008, so the former Dining Hall became a reception space and Phillips Auditorium was expanded an rededicated as Plaster Auditorium.
-The new facility became the Searle Center.

-In 2010, Hillsdale began the Barney Charter School Initiative focused on supporting the development of classical charter schools across the country.
-The first schools opened in 2012.
-Its broader K-12 Initiative developed a full liberal arts K-12 curriculum for use in the charter schools and its private school in Michigan, Hillsdale Academy.
-In 2021, Hillsdale K-12 released a Civics "1776 Curriculum."
-In 2022, Hillsdale had schools following its K-12 liberal arts curriculum across 19 states and Barney Charter Schools in 9 states.
+Hillsdale's K–12 Initiative developed a full liberal arts K–12 curriculum for use in the charter schools and its private school in Michigan, Hillsdale Academy.
+In 2021, Hillsdale K–12 released a Civics "1776 Curriculum."
+In 2022, Hillsdale had schools following its K–12 liberal arts curriculum across 19 states and Barney Charter Schools in 9 states.

 After several decades of maintaining a semester program in Washington D.C., Hillsdale established a permanent presence with the establishment of the Allan P. Kirby, Jr. Center for Constitutional Studies and Citizenship on Massachusetts Avenue.
 The facility was dedicated on Constitution Day 2010.
 Ginni Thomas, wife of Supreme Court Justice Clarence Thomas, ran the Washington center's speaker series at this time.
 In 2015, the Boyle Radio Studio at the Kirby Center was dedicated.